 Southwark Cathedral – Why you should visit this Oldest Gothic Cathedral in London

-Southwark Cathedral boasts a Gothic architecture and a history that goes way back to 606 AD where people have come here to worship which was once, the site of Roman pagan worship.
-Southwark Cathedral is an Anglican Church and is located in the South Bank of River Thames, just next to the Borough Market which is a thriving environment and easily accessible via London Bridge Station [see below on Useful information].
-The original site was mostly destroyed by fire in 1212 but there are remnants of original Norman constructed with ragstone rubble, chalk and lead which still remains.
+This magnificent Cathedral boasts a Gothic architecture and a history that goes way back to 606 AD where people have come here to worship.
+It was once, the site of Roman pagan worship. .
+The original site was mostly destroyed by fire in 1212 but there are remnants of original Norman construction of ragstone rubble, chalk and lead.
 These Norman influences can be seen in the rounded arches at the back right of the Cathedral and the arched doorway that leads into the church.
-The distinguishable medieval Gothic elements can be seen in parts of the front of the Cathedral.
+The distinguishable medieval Gothic elements can be seen in parts of the front of the Cathedral as well.

 Southwark Cathedral: A place of worship & hospitality

 Described “as ‘thin places’ where you can glimpse and touch a little bit of heaven and experience something of the hospitality of God”, Southwark Cathedral is truly a remarkable Church.
 In my travels, I have visited many Cathedrals, but this was something else…there was a sense of peacefulness at this Church which I had not experienced elsewhere before.

 I learnt that back in the day, this Priory was important to London not just as a place of worship but also because it was a place for education and hospitality – John Gower, the poet, once lived here.
 His tomb is located in the north aisle of the nave of the Cathedral.
 It is a brightly coloured tomb – you will not miss it.
 You can read more about John Gower by clicking here.

 Southwark Cathedral: The interior – a splendid sight!